Italy - Croatia ferry routes 2023

 A bit further to the south than Cesenatico on the Adriatic coast, Pesaro is a city in the Italian region of Marche.
 The ferry company Gomo Viaggi is actually based in Pesaro and serves crossings from its port to the Croatian towns of Mali Lošinj and Novalja.

-The 2 routes are operated from July to September with fast catamarans.
+The 2 routes are usually operated during the high-season months with fast catamarans.

 Ferry from Pesaro to Mali Lošinj